Are you need of some great tips for how to get rid of the house mouse or mouse city in your home?

 So in this post, I’m going over tips on how to get rid of the house mouse.
 Like I said, they are searching for warmer places and our homes are first on their list even though I know we don’t want them.
 This is a popular topic in the social media groups I’m a part of: How to get rid of mice in the house.
 Therefore, I decided to dedicate a podcast to different ways to get rid of them.

-I’m going over how to get rid of mice in the walls, some best mouse repellent, scents that deter mice, mouse traps, and some mice control products.
+I’m going over how to get rid of the house mouse in the walls, some best mouse repellent, scents that deter mice, mouse traps, and some mice control products.

 In this episode we’re going over:

 - How to get rid of the house mouse